drhelius/Gearcoleco/README.md

 - Install Microsoft Visual Studio Community 2022 or later.
 - Open the Visual Studio solution in `platforms/windows/Gearcoleco.sln` and build.
-- You may want to use the `platforms/windows/Makefile` to build the application using MinGW.

 ### macOS